lucasctnh/Automake-Electron/README.md

 ## Running locally

-You can either run `npm install` or `npm run start:first` that will install all dependencies and run the App on sequence.
+You can either run `npm install` to only install dependencies or run `npm run start:first` to install all dependencies and run the App on sequence.

 ## Packaging